What is All Kids?

 There are All Kids Application Agents all over Illinois that can help you apply.
 To find an application agent near you, visit the All Kids Application Agents Web site or call the number below.

 We can also send you an application in the mail.
 Just call 1-866-All-Kids (1-866-255-5437).
 If you use a TTY, call 1-877-204-1012.
 The hotline has translation services available.

 What Happens After I Apply?

 All Kids will notify you by mail when a decision has been made.
 If your child qualifies for All Kids, we will send you an All Kids member handbook to explain how it works.
-We will also send you an All Kids member card.
+We will also send you an HFS Medical Card.

 All Kids Hotline 1-866-ALL-KIDS (1-866-255-5437)